maksuturva/magento2_payment_module/README.md

 For testing our payment service without using actual money, you need to set communication URL in the module configurations as https://test1.maksuturva.fi.
 All our test environment services are found under that domain unlike our production environment services which are found under SSL-secured domain https://www.maksuturva.fi.
 Test environment for KauppiasExtranet can be found similarly at https://test1.maksuturva.fi/extranet/.

-If sandbox testing passes but testing with test server fails, the reason most likely is in communication URL, seller id or secret key.
+If sandbox testing passes but testing with test server fails, the reason most likely is in endpoint API URL, seller id or secret key.
 In that case you should first check that they are correct and no extra spaces are added in the beginning or end of the inputs.

-# Logging

-Logging file is named `svea-payment-module.log` and for example, it's located in directory /var/www/html/var/log

-Info and Error log levels are used for logging.

 # Known issues